-Now, simply attracting new vendors and buyers and hoping it will all work out by itself won’t do in most cases – you will need to actively keep your users happy, loyal and using your platform on a regular basis.
-As your platform grows, you will be supporting your users, answering their questions and helping them solve various problems on a regular basis.
+Now, simply attracting new vendors and buyers and hoping it will all work out by itself won’t do in most cases – you will need to actively keep your users happy, loyal, and using your platform regularly.
+As your platform grows, you will support your users, answer their questions, and help them solve various problems regularly.
 Do have a plan for that in place.

 These are just a few of the challenges you’ll be dealing with when running your platform:

-- resolving technical issues and software glitches the users’ report
+- Resolving technical issues and software glitches in the users’ report

-- mediating order disputes between the vendor and the buyer
+- Mediating disputes between the vendor and the buyer

-To reduce your own involvement, you’ll want to allow the buyer to communicate with the vendor directly and ask questions about the products and the orders, both before and after the sale.
-The more options to reach out you offer, the more likely is the issue to be resolved without your intervention.
+To reduce your involvement, you’ll want to allow the buyer to communicate with the vendor directly and ask questions about the products and the orders before and after the sale.
+The more options to reach out you offer, the more likely the issue is to be resolved without your intervention.